Symbol Sage Sale Banner

 Man playing bagpipes

-The Bagpipe, or the Great Highland bagpipe, is a Scottish instrument and an unofficial symbol of Scotland.
-It’s been used for centuries in parades, the British military and pipe bands all over the world and was first attested in 1400.
+The Bagpipe, especially the Great Highland bagpipe, is a key Scottish instrument and a symbol of Scotland.
+It’s been around since around 1400, playing a big role in parades, the British military, and pipe bands globally.

-Bagpipes were originally constructed of wood like laburnum, boxwood and holly.
-Later on, more exotic types of wood were used including ebony, cocuswood and African blackwood which became the standard in the 18th and 19th centuries.
+Originally, bagpipes were made from woods like laburnum, boxwood, and holly.
+Later, more exotic woods like ebony, cocuswood, and African blackwood became popular, especially in the 18th and 19th centuries.

 Wrapping Up